prettymm/project/src/stylus/README.md

 -------------
 ```
 // BEM: Block Element Modifier
-// Use __ for sub-level objects, and -- for style differentiators
+// Use __ for sub-level objects/elements, and -- for style differentiators
 // e.g. .c-bar, .c-bar__nav, .c-bar--small, .c-bar__nav--small, .hr

 // 1.
 Global: These are random styles or utilities that can be used in unrelated places.